Distilling Aggregated Knowledge for Weakly-Supervised Video Anomaly Detection: Method

 Our approach leverages the knowledge from multiple pre-trained backbones, allowing it to benefit from their collective expertise.
 We employ the MIL ranking approach, proposed by Sultani \etal \cite{sultani2018real} for training the first stage aggregated model.
 This intensive knowledge transfer aims to address the scarcity of supervision, which often hinders learning in the current weakly-supervised learning setup.
 However, using multiple backbones drastically increases computational overhead, thereby making the model less suitable for real-world applications.
 To overcome these issues, we develop a knowledge distillation approach, as shown in Figure \ref{fig:methodology}, that distills the knowledge of the aggregated Teacher at prediction and representation levels into the Student model.\\

 \textbf{Prediction-level distillation:} In the first level of distillation, we align the output distributions of the Teacher and Student models using the cross-entropy loss function \cite{hinton2015distilling}.
 Weakly-supervised VAD methods \cite {sultani2018real, li2022scale, tian2021weakly} generally use a single segment or top-k segments for the given input during the training since they solely have access to the video-level annotation.
 However, for distillation, despite the lack of fine-grained ground truth labels, we use the Teacher's segment-level predictions to provide robust learning signals.
 These predictions act as soft pseudo-labels for training the Student model.
 The trained aggregated model generates scores for anomalous videos marked as $S^a = \{s_{i}^{a}\}_{i = 1}^{n_s}$, where $n_s$ is the number of segments.
-Based upon \cite{feng2021mist}, to remove the jitter and refine the anomaly scores, we u 13 different background scenes.
-It contains 307 normal videos and 130 anomalous videos.
-This dataset is widely used as a benchmark for anomaly detection, assuming that normal training data is available.
-A modified version of the dataset was introduced by Zhong \etal. \cite{zhong2019graph},se a convolutional kernel of size $\epsilon$ as a moving average filter and use min-max normalization afterward.
+Based upon \cite{feng2021mist}, to remove the jitter and refine the anomaly scores, we use a convolutional kernel of size $\epsilon$ as a moving average filter and use min-max normalization afterward.
 Min-max normalization helps to focus on the anomalous segments during training.
 The impact of using moving average filter and min-max normalization is presented in Table \ref{tab:table_comp}.
+Min-max normalization and moving average filter are described as: